karolkieglerski/chef-training/README.md

 8. Use cookbook from supermarket
 9. Write your first role
 10. Configure kitchenCI
-11. Write tests in InSpec
+11. Write tests in InSpec and run it
-12. Run converge and verification

 ## instruction